The Hands That Thieve: Toh Kay version

 In addition to the Streetlight Manifesto album, an acoustic version of the album titled The Hand That Thieves was planned to be released by Toh Kay and his acoustic trio.
 Tomas Kalnoky stated, "The albums may have the same song titles, lyrics and chord progressions, but the similarities end there.
 The album has a laid back, late night, lazy feel - something to put your feet up to, when you're not quite in the mood for the ball of frenetic energy that is Streetlight Manifesto."
 This album, along with the Streetlight version, was pushed back due to rewrites and label issues, and was planned to be released on April 30, 2013.
 On April 15, Tomas released his first full song from the album "With Any Sort Of Certainty" along with a music video animated by Scott Benson.
 However, the video has since been taken down by Victory Records.
 On April 21, 2013, according to Kalnoky's Twitter account, Victory records successfully had the Toh Kay version of the album removed from Amazon.
 On April 30, Kalnoky announced that the Toh Kay version of the album would not be released in the foreseeable future due to legal problems with Victory Records.
 According to the band's website, Victory Records had given Streetlight the choice between pulling the Toh Kay record completely or releasing it through Victory Records.
 The band and Kalnoky, who have shared a notoriously turbulent relationship with the record label, decided to cancel the record.
 Although the album was cancelled, it was leaked on its expected release day.
 CDs including the album and Toh Kay's music video of "With Any Sort Of Certainty" appeared during "The End of the Beginning" tour.
 The CD's metadata lists the title of the disc as "Fuck Victory" and a "FuckVictory.txt" file is included on the disc, with a message from "the Punk Rock Pirate".
-However, after their legal troubles were settled with Victory Records, they now plan to release the album under Tomas' own Pentimento Music Company.
-A release date is not yet known.
+However, after their legal troubles were settled with Victory Records, the band announced their plan to release the album under Tomas' own Pentimento Music Company, though this has not happened as of 2026.